 I integrate several different styles of facial cosmetic acupuncture in my practice.
-I’ve trained for hundreds of hours with various instructors over the years, starting with “Doc” Ron Rosen, then Denise Ellinger, Mary Elizabeth Wakefield, and most recently, Dr. Ping Zhang.
-And I continue to learn.
-In the future, I’ll continue training with Mary Elizabeth Wakefield, and I hope to train with Michelle Gellis, Virginia Doran and Shellie Goldstein.
+I’ve trained for hundreds of hours with various instructors over the years, starting with “Doc” Ron Rosen, Denise Ellinger, Mary Elizabeth Wakefield, and most recently Dr. Ping Zhang.
+I continue to learn.
+In the future, I’ll continue training with Mary Elizabeth Wakefield and I hope to also train with Michelle Gellis, Virginia Doran, and Shellie Goldstein.

 Sandra: Why did you choose to specialize in cosmetic acupuncture?

 Terry: It wasn’t something I had originally intended to do as I was looking to specialize in treating pain.
 One of my big mentors in Acupuncture school was “Doc” Ron Rosen.
 Ron learned Cosmetic Acupuncture techniques during his time in Taiwan and was utilizing those in his practice.
 In 2007 when he offered to teach me the technique, I took the opportunity.
 It was another chance to learn something unique from Doc.

 What I saw in that training blew my mind.
 I could see visible differences in the patient’s skin and musculature.
 I could see how vital and vibrant they looked in comparison to how they appeared before the treatment.
 I could also see how happy the patients were with their results.